What is Meditation? Being With Consciousness Fully Awake. What is Meditation? Being With Consciousness Fully Awake.

 The only effort required in meditation is the initial intention: “I must meditate.”
 After that, effort must drop—because any further effort is again following a thought and may become counterproductive.

-Consciousness is that which makes you aware of yourself and aware of others.
-It is the presence which animates and activates everything.
-When you wake up from sleep, you say, “I slept.”
+Consciousness is that which makes you aware of oneself and aware of others.
+It is the presence which animates and activates everything in the body.

 In sleep, when the mind is not functioning, it is consciousness alone that later reveals the fact that you slept.
 It is ever-present, changeless, and formless.